Former U.S. House Children Committee Chairwoman Pat Schroeder dies after stroke

 Passed away on March 13, 2023

 Pat Schroeder has died.
+She was 82.
 CBS reports that she had suffered a stroke.
 She and her husband had been residing in Celebration, Florida in the Orlando region.

 That was apparently where she was at the time of her passing.